vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ## events

-Event is use for synchronizing between two or more concurrently active processes.
-First process will trigger the event another one is wait for the event .
+Event is used for synchronizing between two or more concurrently active processes.
+The first process will trigger the event another one is waiting for the event.
 Event can trigger by using the -> or ->> operator .
-Processes can wait for event by using the @ operator or .triggered .
+Processes can wait for the event by using the @ operator or .triggered.